 In the 1990s, 12-year-old Kalpona Akter began working in a Dhaka factory.
 She earned $6 a month working for companies like Walmart.
 By the time she was 18, Akter had been banned from working in the industry, because she’d tried to start a union in a factory where she’d been employed.

-Together with two other former garment workers, Ms Akter went onto form the Bangladesh Centre for Worker Solidarity (BCWS) in 2000.
+Together with two other former garment workers, Ms Akter went onto form the Bangladesh Centre for Workers Solidarity (BCWS) in 2000.
 And these days, the workers’ rights organisation has 93,000 solidarity members.

 BCWS was instrumental in campaigning for a 70 percent increase in the minimum wage for the local garment sector, it played a role in the establishment of the Accord, and it successfully pushed for international brands to pay compensation to the victims of the Rana Plaza tragedy.